substantic/rain/docs/guide/install.rst

   $ rain start --autoconf=pbs

-It executes worker on each node allocated by PBS scheduler.
+It executes governor on each node allocated by PBS scheduler.

 .. note::